Charles Burleigh Purvis: Other activities

 In Washington, Purvis was close personal friends with many prominent leaders, including Frederick Douglass, Francis J. Grimke, Blanche K. Bruce, and Richard Theodore Greener.
 In 1881, Purvis joined James Monroe Gregory and George T. Downing in fighting against a proposed law before the U.S. House of Representatives that would create separate schools for black children.
 The trio created an organization to fight this discrimination.
 The group gathered many leading civil rights figures, having Frederick Douglass as president, Richard T. Greener as secretary, and also including Frederick G. Barbadoes, John F. Cook, Francis James Grimké, Milton M. Holland, Wiley Lane, William H. Smith, Purvis, Downing, and Gregory.
 The group was supported by representative Dudley C. Haskell (R-KS) and succeeded in forestalling the proposal.

 Purvis was a Mason.
 He was the first black person to serve on the D. C. Board of Medical Examiners and the second black instructor in an American Medical School.
 He was given a LL.D.
 Degree from Howard University in 1914.

 Purvis, along with his father and many others, was active in feminist movements and calls for universal suffrage.
 Purvis was criticized for not identifying only with blacks, having light skin, marrying a white woman, and sending his daughter to white public schools in DC.

 Purvis married Ann Hathaway on April 13, 1871.
 They had two children; Alice, who became a physician and Robert, who became a dentist.
 Purvis died in Los Angeles, California, on December 14, 1929.

+Purvis was portrayed by Shaun Parkes in the 2025 Netflix historical drama miniseries, Death by Lightning.